domdavis/auldlang/README.md

 ### ?

 A `?` in the terminator will read a string from `stdin` and add the character count of that string to the current memory cell.
+Then move the `ptr` to the right.

 In pseudo-code:

 ```
 text = readline()
 *ptr = *ptr + len(text)
+ptr++
 ```

 ### !